Thursday, January 30, 2014

 2 cloves of chopped garlic

-Steam cauliflower in a big bowl in the microwave for about 10 min.
-If need be use a potato masher to maker the pieces really small.
-I use a food processor prior to cooking so that I don't need to do this.
-Mix in the remaining ingredients, I just use my hands.
+Steam the cauliflower in a large microwave-safe bowl for about 10 min.
+If need be, use a potato masher to make the pieces really small.
+I use a food processor before cooking, so I don't have to do this.
+Mix in the remaining ingredients; I just use my hands.
 Lay a sheet of parchment paper over a jelly roll pan.
-Press down the cauliflower dough to make a big giant rectangle.
-Don't worry about it being perfect, just press it all out into a big thin looking crust.
+Press down the cauliflower dough to make a big, giant rectangle.
+Don't worry about it being perfect, just press it all out into a big, thin-looking crust.
 Bake in a 350 oven for 45 minutes.
 When done, take it out and let it cool for a few minutes.
-Then remove it from pan and cut it in half.
+Then remove it from the pan and cut it in half.

 For the layers--